-Lunya creates one of the most sought after sleep masks on the market, with highly favorable reviews on its site and across the internet.
+Lunya creates one of the most sought-after sleep masks on the market, with highly favorable reviews on the Lunya website and across the internet.

 Designed to make sleeping feel effortless, every aspect of the Washable Silk Sleep Mask is intentional.
-The mask’s exterior is made from 100% silk, and the inside is a polyester filling.
+The mask’s exterior is made of 100% silk, and the inside is a polyester filling.

-Lunya says their silk is gentle on hair and moisturizes your skin while reducing dark circles.
-The mask can double as a headband for skin care routines, it pairs well with monochromatic pajama sets, and it is machine washable.
+Lunya says the silk is gentle on hair and moisturizes your skin while reducing dark circles.
+The mask can double as a headband for skin care routines, pairs well with monochromatic pajama sets, and is machine washable.

-Because it’s thicker than standard sleep masks, reviewers say Lunya’s mask is also noise reducing.
+Because it’s thicker than standard sleep masks, reviewers say the Lunya mask is also noise-reducing.
 Many buyers love the wide elastic band, though some warn it can feel a little tight.

 Best basic sleep mask